byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 - Allowing space for all voices, stressing that although the host will try, each opinion may not be heard.

+**The Beginning**

-To start a circle, somebody needs to set an intention (content, mission, or direction), offer basic structure, and be ready to model circle skills while others become accustomed to how a circle works.
+To start a circle, somebody needs to set an intention (content, mission, or direction), offering a basic structure, being ready to model circle skills while others become accustomed to how a circle works.
 This person is the caller of the circle, sometimes called the circle host.
 A circle may be held one time or meet many times over a period of months or years.
 In ongoing circles, the host role can rotate so that responsibility for the group is shared among members.

+**Intentions**

 The host briefly shares the nature of the dialog and explains the ground rules.
-This is a sharing of experience, not a discussion; avoid analysis and theorizing, respect what all share, refrain from making judgments.
-Do not probe or cross-question one another; aim to answer with complete honesty and freedom, feeling free to not answer a given question.
-The host begins, and then the conversation continues around the circle so that all feel they have a proper space in which to participate.
+This is a sharing of experience, not a discussion; avoid analysis and theorizing, respecting what all share, refraining from making judgments.
+There is no probing or cross-questioning one another; aiming to answer with complete honesty and freedom, feeling free to not answer a given question.
+The host begins, and then the conversation continues in flow, so that all feel they have a proper space in which to participate.

+Intentions shape the circle and determines whom will attend, how long the circle will meet, and what kinds of outcomes are to be expected.
+The host/caller of the circle articulates an intention, inviting individuals to the first meeting.
+Intentions may evolve as the circle gathers, but it is very helpful to have an idea that will attract those individuals the circle needs.
+Expecting nothing; being ready for anything.
+Having goals, while deferring to the greater wisdom.

+On-line or in person-  Setting the intention pr-gathering with materials.

+*Including an inspirational quote or image so that the discussion begins in a reflective way, even before the circle.

 ***The components of the circle***

+- Welcoming Starting-point
-- Welcome Start-point
+- Clarifying Agreements
-- Center and Check-in/Greeting
+- Centering and Checking-in/Greeting
-- Agreements
-- Intention
+- Sharing Intentions
 - Three Principles and Three Practices
 - Guardian of process
-- Check-out and Farewell
+- Checking-out and Farewell

-***Intention***

-Intention shapes the circle and determines who will come, how long the circle will meet, and what kinds of outcomes are to be expected.
-The host/caller of the circle needs to articulate an intention that will invite people to the first meeting.
-Intention may evolve as the circle gathers, but it is very helpful to have an idea that will attract the people the circle needs.
-Expect nothing; be ready for anything.
-Have goals, but defer to greater wisdom.

-On-line or in person-  Set the intention pr-gathering with materials.
-Include an inspirational quote or image so that the discussion begins in a reflective way, even before the circle.

 ***Welcome or Start-point***

-Once people have gathered, it is helpful for the host, or any volunteer participant, to begin the circle with a gesture that shifts people's attention from social space to council space.
-This gesture of welcome may be a moment of silence, reading a poem, singing a song, or listening to a musical interlude, whatever invites a sense of calm presence and brings people into the space together.
+Once participants have gathered, it is helpful for the host, or any volunteer participant, to begin the circle with a gesture that shifts people's attention from social space to council space.
+This gesture of welcoming may be a moment of silence, reading a poem, singing a song, or listening to a musical interlude, whatever invites a sense of calm presence and brings everyone into the space together.

 ***Establishing the center***

 The center of a circle is like the hub of a wheel: all energies pass through it, and it holds the rim together.
-To help people remember how the hub helps the group, the *center* of a circle usually holds object/s that represent the intention of the circle.
-Any symbol that fits this purpose or adds beauty will serve: flowers, a bowl or basket, a candle.
+To help participants remember how the hub helps the group, the *center* of a circle usually holds object/s that represent the intention of the circle.
+Any *symbol* that fits this purpose or adds beauty will serve: flowers, a bowl or basket, a candle.
 Choose something fairly simple that suits the environment, honors local ecological culture, or symbolically represents group intention.

-***Check-in/Greeting***
+***Checking-in/Greeting***

-Check-in helps people into a frame of mind for council and reminds everyone of their commitment to the expressed intention.
-It insures that people are truly present in mind as well as in body, and for on-line gatherings becomes easier to imagine each other in the circle.
+Checking-in helps participants into the *wisdom/council* frame of mind and reminds everyone of their commitment to the expressed intention.
+Insuring that participants are truly present in mind as well as in body, and for on-line gatherings, becomes easier to imagine each other in the circle.

 Crafting questions is an art form.
-The choice of an opening question for check-in is a significant piece of preparation for a host calling a salon circle the first time, and every time.
+The choice of an opening question for checking-in is a significant piece of preparation for a host calling a salon circle the first time, and every time.
 The question is like a flower that beckons to the bee, and the responses pollinate the ensuing conversation.

-To check-in with a new circle, people may say their names and offer a brief self-introduction.
-To check-in with an ongoing circle, people may speak briefly about their hopes for the meeting, offer other social comment, or share anecdotal stories about their lives.
+Checking-in with a new circle, participants may share  ones name and/or offer a brief self-introduction.
+Checking-in with an ongoing circle, participants may speak briefly about the purpose for attending the meeting, offer other social comment, or share anecdotal stories about their lives.

-Some circles enjoy the tradition of having each person share an object that represents him or herself in the meeting.
-As each person contributes an object (or a thought) to 'center'(metaphorically or literally) he/she may tell a brief story about what the object represents and what it means to bring it.
+Some circles enjoy the tradition of having each participant share an object that represents him or herself in the meeting.
+As each one contributes an object (or a thought) to 'center'(metaphorically or literally) optionally telling a brief story about what the object represents and what it means to bring it.

-Check-in usually starts with a volunteer and proceeds around the circle.
-If an individual is not ready to speak, the turn is passed and another opportunity is offered after others have completed their check-ins.
+Checking-in usually starts with a volunteer and proceeds around the circle.
+If a participant is not ready to speak, the turn is passed and another opportunity is offered after others have completed.

 ***Setting circle agreements:***

-The use of agreements creates an interpersonal container that allows all members to have a free and profound exchange, to respect a diversity of views, and to share responsibility of the well-being and direction of the group.
+The use of agreements creates an interpersonal container that allows all members, hosts and participants to have a free and profound exchange, respecting a diversity of views, and sharing responsibility of the well-being and direction of the group.

 ***Agreements often used as a basis in Vivarium Salon Circles include:***

-- To hold stories or personal material in confidentiality and honor other material, information or decisions with a level of confidentiality appropriate to the setting.
+- Holding stories or personal material in confidentiality and honor other material, information or decisions with a level of confidentiality appropriate to the setting.

 - Speaking should be from feeling and experience, rather than from theory or opinion.

-- Listen to each other with compassion and curiosity.
-Without judgment listen to understand, not to agree with or believe.
+- Listening to each other with compassion and curiosity.
+Without judgment, **listening to understand, not to agree with or believe.**

-- Exercise empathy and generosity.
-Ask for what is needed and offer what one can.
-Be kind; assume the best.
-(There are so many possibilities for misunderstanding.)
+- Exercising empathy and generosity.
+Asking for what is needed and offering what one can. **Being kind; assuming the best.
+(There are so many possibilities for misunderstanding.)**

-- Agree to employ a group guardian to watch the need, timing, and energy.
+- Agreeing to employ a group guardian for watching over the needs, timing, and energy.

-- Agree to pause at a signal, and to call for that signal when one feels the need to pause.
+- Agreeing to pause at a signal, calling for that signal when one feels the need to pause.

-This signal may be a chime, bell or rattle, at which sound all action stops, people recenter, the guardian signals again and speaks to the need he/she felt in the group.
+This signal may be a chime, bell or rattle, at which sound all action stops, participants recenter, the guardian signals again and speaks to the need he/she felt in the group.

-Each ongoing circle will consider their agreements and spend time phrasing them in their own words and adding agreements that suit their purpose together.
+Each ongoing circle considers their agreements and spends time phrasing them in their own words, adding agreements that suit their purpose together.

 ***Three principles:***
 The circle is not a leaderless group, it is an all leader group.
 The structure created by components of the circle becomes a form of self-governance.